-The foundry is accredited by BVQI to the environmental management system ISO14001:2015.
+The foundry also holds accredited certification from UKAS accredited certification body Bureau Veritas for the certification to the environmental management system ISO14001:2015.
 It operates under an authorisation as a prescribed industrial processes under the Environmental Protection Act 1990.

 Health and Safety Management

-The foundry is accredited by BVQI to the occupational, health and safety management system OHSAS18001:2007.
+The foundry holds accredited certification from UKAS accredited certification body Bureau Veritas for the occupational, health and safety management system OHSAS18001:2007.

 Goodwin manufactures material conforming to BSEN 10340 (CE) .